I’m a true believer that almost anything tastes better when you fry it. Notice I didn’t say it’s better for you. It’s just better.

 Now, bottled oil is everywhere.

 So, when I decided to find out why these foods taste so good, I made an interesting discovery.
-Almost all the oil in Costa Rica that’s used for frying is soybean oil.
+Almost all the oil in Costa Rica used for frying is soybean oil.
 You can find it everywhere.
-They do have olive and corn oils, but soybean oil is the big seller.
+They also have olive and corn oils, but soybean oil is the big seller.
 That has to be it, I told myself.

 Soybean Oil at Home

-In a few days I had my soybean oil and I was ready to try it.
+In a few days, I had my soybean oil and I was ready to try it.
 I prepared some fish with batter by Los Patitos (another crazy awesome Costa Rican find) and heated up my soybean oil.
 This was just too good to be true, how exciting!

 And of course, it was.

-Upon trying regular, ordinary “vegetable oil”, otherwise known as secret soybean oil, the taste was much more similar to Costa Rican fried foods, but not exactly.
+Upon trying regular, ordinary “vegetable oil” (otherwise known as secret soybean oil) the taste was much more similar to Costa Rican fried foods, but not exactly.
 I guess I’ll just have to accept that the good stuff is in Costa Rica.

-Back to Boring Oils
+Back to Boring Oils In NY